aurelienHamouti/snake_game/README.md

 # Snake game

-Easy snake game as part of a python programming course at the university of Lausanne.
+Easy snake game as part of a python programming course at the University of Lausanne.

 ## Installation for MAC users